As an Amazon Associate I earn from qualifying purchases.

 This delicious southwestern butternut squash soup comes together easily with lots of flavor that you can totally adjust to your liking!

 This past week, I’ve been totally in the mood for southwestern flavors.
 I just cannot seem to get enough!
-So when I saw my two lonely little butternut squashes sitting on my counter all forlorn looking, I knew I had to spice things up for them a bit with a little spice and cilantro!
+So when I saw my two lonely little butternut squashes sitting on my counter, I knew I had to spice things up for them a bit with a little spice and cilantro!

 - 1 tsp. chili powder

-- While the squash bakes, sauté the onions in the olive oil until caramelized and set aside.
+- While the squash bakes, sauté the onions in oil until caramelized and set aside.

 - Stir in all other ingredients including the onions and warm over medium heat, stirring frequently.